Smooth Sampling-Based Model Predictive Control Using Deterministic Samples: Proposed Method

 \section{Proposed Method}

 We propose an improved sampling-based \ac{MPC} algorithm that combines the strengths of \ac{CEM} and \ac{MPPI} with deterministic sampling.
-The key components of our proposed method, referred to as \ac{dsMPPI}, are detailed below.
+The key components of our proposed method, referred to as \ac{dsMPPI}, are detailed below, and summarized in~\cref{alg:ds_sample_mpc_alg}.

 \paragraph*{Iterative Update} Similar to \ac{CEM}--\ac{MPC}, we use multiple iterations to update a proposal distribution for the control sequence.
 In each iteration $j$, the importance-weighted average known from \ac{MPPI} is used, including a cost shift for numerical stability.
 That is, the weights are given by